 Oklahoma City Single-Car Accident Attorneys

 In Oklahoma, there are stretches of road where you may not see another car for miles.
-That is part of what makes being involved in a single-car accident in Oklahoma so frightening.
+That is part of what makes being involved in an Oklahoma City single-car accident so frightening.
 Single-car crashes are inherently stressful – you are hurt, scared, and have only yourself to rely on.
-You might also later assume, then, that you only have yourself to blame for the accident, but that is often not the case.
+You might also later assume that you only have yourself to blame for the accident, but that is often not the case.

-There are a number of scenarios where another party may be responsible for your single-car accident.
+Several scenarios exist where another party may be responsible for your single-car accident.
 Another driver’s negligent actions may cause you to swerve and hit an object.
 A car manufacturer may be to blame if a defective car part caused your accident.
 Even a government agency may be to blame if a large pothole led to your crash.

 At Abel Law Firm, our Oklahoma City car accident attorneys can help you determine who was at fault in your single-car accident and hold the responsible party accountable for your medical expenses, pain and suffering, and lost wages if you can’t work.